Occupational Therapy (OT)

 Credits: 2 or 3

 Students will work in an organization, learn about the people served by this organization, and conduct therapeutic groups within the organization.
 Emphasis of content includes group process, clinical documentation, intervention planning and OT services with adults with cognitive impairments.
+Special Fee.

 OT 771L - Enabling Participation in Community Groups Lab